Posted on: Jan 2nd, 2018, | By Tony, WayKen Project Manager

 What Is Prototyping Design?

-Design process is the basic process in the development of the product.
-The product development process starts with the prototyping design, prototype development and then the product is developed at the end.
+The design process is the basic process in the development of the product.
+The product development process starts with the prototyping design, prototype development, and then the product is developed at the end.
 The designed prototype is used to evaluate and test the product by the system analyst and to improve the product in equally fashioned time.

 Product Development Phases